intel/scikit-learn-intelex/INSTALL.md

   conda create -n env -c conda-forge python=3.10 scikit-learn-intelex
   ```

-  If you do not specify the version of Python (`python=3.9` in the example above), then Python 3.11 is downloaded by default.
+  If you do not specify the version of Python (`python=3.10` in the example above), then latest Python is downloaded by default.

 - Install into your current environment: